TechMission

-TechMission is a Christian non-profit organization which aims to use online education to transform lives.
+TechMission is a Christian non-profit organization focused on online education.
 Its current focus is training nonprofit leaders in ministry management and addiction counseling through its accredited online college, City Vision University.

 History and former programs

 TechMission was founded in 2000 as an extension of the ministry of the PREP Computer Center, a Dorchester-based computer center run as a partnership between Bruce Wall Ministries and two local churches.
 Andrew Sears, who was then executive director of PREP, and other leaders of Christian community computer centers created TechMission's AC4 program (the Association of Christian Community Computer Centers) to connect and provide resources to similar computer centers.
 At its peak, it served over 500 centers, including ones affiliated with the Salvation Army, Christian Community Development Association, and the Association of Gospel Rescue Missions.

 TechMission became a separate non-profit entity in 2002.
 Over the next several years it developed the TechMission Corps internships program to provide full-time workers to serve in after-school, teen, and adult technology education programs, as well as providing the curriculum and software benefits of AC4 membership.
 It sent out interns to organizations in Boston, Los Angeles, Denver, Chicago, and Western Massachusetts.
 For several years it received AmeriCorps funding.
 Later, it was associated with TechMission's online university, City Vision University.

 In 2005, TechMission started its Safe Families Program, which promotes online safety through providing free training and web-filtering software.
 The TechMission Volunteer Network (ChristianVolunteering.org) was launched the following year.
 In 2007, TechMission launched UrbanMinistry.org, which used Web 2.0 technologies, such as user-submitted content to further promote collaboration and resource-sharing between Christian community development ministries.